Weather helm

-Weather helm is the tendency of sailing vessels to turn towards the source of wind, creating an unbalanced helm that requires pulling the tiller to windward (i.e. 'to weather') in order to counteract the effect.
+Weather helm is the tendency of sailing vessels to turn towards the source of wind, creating an unbalanced helm that requires rudder control away from the wind in order to counteract the effect.
+For tiller-controlled craft, this requires pulling the tiller to windward – hence, 'to weather'.

 Weather helm is the opposite of lee helm.
 It is generally less troublesome than lee helm.

 Overview

 Weather helm is the result of a leeward and aft shift of a vessel's vector center of effort (the direction to which the force generated by the sails is pushing).
 This shift is caused by excess pressure on the mainsail, which overpowers the windward lateral resistance generated by the jib (or other head sail) and keel or centerboard.
 This results in an imbalance of force at the stern from windward, and the craft pivots about the center of drag (often near the center of the keel or centerboard), causing the bow to drive windward.
 Weather helm does not only result from an overpowered main; when a vessel is heeling to leeward, the aft component of keel drag is moved to windward.
 This creates a force (a turning moment) that pushes the bow to weather.
 As both an overpowered main and heavy heel occur in the same circumstances, it is sometimes difficult to determine the source of weather helm.